shashikumar04433/DevOps-/Python-Project-Deployment.md

 6. sudo passwd ubuntu
 7. reboot
-8. Connect the server ip using RDP(Remote Desktop Process) 9.Enter the username and password which been setup the above.
+8. Connect the server ip using RDP(Remote Desktop Process)
+9. Enter the username and password which been setup the above.
-10.Go to the setting and make a app search and find terminal and execute the ubuntu commands.
+10. Go to the setting and make a app search and find.<https://docs.globaleaks.org/en/main/developer/Environment.html>